hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 -   If for a payment method on a hosted page, there is an emulation page, the system should be tested for all options (e.g.: Cancel, Exception, Decline).
--   When making a payment, a Demandware Order object changes its status as follows:
+-   When making a payment, a Salesforce Commerce Cloud Order object changes its status as follows:
     -   **CREATED** – the iFrame or Hosted page has been shown; the basket has been cleared; the order may stay in this status if the